When I’m brainstorming ways of cooking duck meat I always associate fruit.

 #2.
 Sourdough Crackers

 I have several cracker recipes on Butter For All but my Rustic Sourdough Butter Crackers are by far and away my favorite.
 This cracker recipe makes a big batch so you will have plenty for pâté and snacking!
+If you don’t feel like rolling out any dough, try my new Sourdough Discard Crackers with Rosemary and Olive Oil.

 #3.
 Crispy Pecans